filamentsdirectory/smart-3d-printed-planter/README.md

 * 1x - Resistor 100 kOhm
 * 1x - Thermoretractable tubing
 * 1x - 22 AWG wire
+* double sided tape

 **WARNING: Do not put water on your lithium ion battery otherwise it will explode.
-This planter is specifically designed for home use, it’s not safe for the outdoor environment.**
+This planter is specifically designed for home use, it’s not safe for the outdoor environment.
+The double sided tape will avoid direct contact between the 3D print and the humidity from the soil. **

 To produce the planter, you only need these three tools:
 * Filament (the higher the quality, the better the outcome!) : [Print settings are here](https://www.filaments.directory/en/filaments/faberdashery/pla/orange-fizz-0-84-kg-2-85-mm#settings)